benweet/stackedit.js/README.md

 // Get the textarea
 const el = document.querySelector('textarea');

-// Construct a new Stackedit object const stackedit = new Stackedit();
+// Create the Stackedit object const stackedit = new Stackedit();

 // Open the iframe